htetmyatthar/6006/part2/C/insertion_sort/README.md

-# Selection sort
+# Insertion sort
-This is the section for creating selection sort.
+This is the section for creating insertion sort.

 ## File structure
-- main.c file contains the usage of selection sort.
+- main.c file contains the usage of insertion sort.
-- utils.c file contains implementation for selection sort.
+- utils.c file contains implementation for insertion sort.
 - utils.h file contains the header functions for the main.c file.
 - Makefile contains the command line configuration of the whole program.